Magic Custard Cake

 When I saw a magic custard cake recipe on Pinterest two weeks ago, I was floored.
 I mean, it left me in a state of delicious shock that something so simple could create an incredible piece of dessert.
-It looked so easy and like magic, it separated into three layers: a cake layer on top, a custard layer in the middle and another dense cake layer on the bottom.
-I was so obsessed with this cake but couldn’t get to making it because we were so busy with back to back shoots and a White Party (more on this later).
+It looked so easy and like magic, it separated into three layers.
+It’s cake layer on top, an egg-flavored custard layer in the middle and another dense custard layer on the bottom.
+I was so obsessed with this cake but couldn’t get to making it because we were so busy with back to back photo shoots.

 So, to make up for all the years of being void of this wonderful magic custard cake, I inhaled two slices in one sitting.
 And this is coming from someone who is usually one and done with sweets.
 (Salty stuff is a whole ‘nother story.)

-Truly a magical piece of cake, this dessert is to not too sweet (which I love the most) and is loaded with a wonderful middle layer that’s soft and custard-like.
+Magic custard cake it truly a magical piece of cake.
+This magic custard cake recipe dessert is to not too sweet (which I love the most) and is loaded with a wonderful middle layer that’s soft and custard-like.
 This cake is soft, pillow-y and melt-in-your-mouth wonderful.
 The delicate top layer of cake and bottom crust is what holds the custard layer together and when you bite into it, magic happens.
+And if you’re craving more cake, this moist banana cake should be on your next to-do list!

-Be still my heart, I love this cake so much.
+Be still my heart, I love this magic custard cake so much.
 Please make it and tell me what you think.

 Inspired by our love of cooking, growing vegetables and over 38 fruit trees in our suburban garden, we love sharing recipes that are fresh and seasonally simple.
 Our cookbook, Bountiful , offers 100 seasonal, flavorful, and approachable recipes, 90 of which have not been seen on the blog, each featuring a vegetable or fruit as the star of the meal.
 It’s easy to make your next meal focused around vegetables and our cookbook also has healthy chicken, seafood and pork dishes as well.